QuentinRa/blog.quentinra.dev/info/linux/knowledge/index.md

 <details class="details-e">
 <summary>Root / Administrator</summary>

 There is a super-user, usually called root, that has absolute control over the machine. `root` can delegate this power to others by making them a part of the "sudoers" group.
-The command to do an action using elevated privileges is different according to the Linux distribution, but the command **sudo** is the most well-known one.
+The command to do an action using elevated privileges is different according to the Linux distribution, but the command **sudo** is the most well-known one (check `man sudo_root`).

 ![super-user/sudo bash](_images/sudo.png)